hayrullahcansu/Golang-Examples/README.md

 ###Server-side source code files
 #### <i class="icon-file"></i> main.go
-It starts to run server and listen the port for handling messages and connections
+It starts to run server and listen the port for handling messages and connections.

 #### <i class="icon-file"></i> packages/Client.go
 It explains how clients which connected a server behave on the side of server.